 Affiliated entities, vendors, and contractors: University vendors, contractors, and affiliated entities (including the affiliated entities’ contractors and vendors), who are in direct contact with minors on campus must provide completion of all background checks requirements regarding the protection of minors as required by federal and Pennsylvania law.

-Exceptions for the obligations of a mandatory reporter to report child abuse or child neglect, this policy does not apply to:
+With the exception for the obligations of a mandatory reporter, requirements of this policy do not apply to:

 - Events on campus that are open to the public and which minors attend at the sole discretion of their parents or guardians.